DavidT3/DAXA/paper/paper.md

-on the cooling-flow problem [@cavities]; further X-ray observations allowed for the measurement of spatially-resolved entropy in hundreds of clusters, dramatically increasing understanding of cooling and heating processes in their cores; quasi-periodic eruptions (QPE) from active galactic nuclei (AGN) where discovered [@qpedisco]; the high-energy view of young stars gave insights into their magnetic fields and stellar winds [@coup; @xest]; calibrating mis-centering for galaxy cluster weak-lensing studies helped constrain cosmological parameters [@miscen]; and X-rays even helped probe the irradiation of exoplanets [@xrayirrexo].
+on the cooling-flow problem [@cavities]; further X-ray observations allowed for the measurement of spatially-resolved entropy in hundreds of clusters, dramatically increasing understanding of cooling and heating processes in their cores; quasi-periodic eruptions (QPE) from active galactic nuclei (AGN) where discovered [@qpedisco]; the high-energy view of young stars gave insights into their magnetic fields and stellar winds [@coup, @xest]; calibrating mis-centering for galaxy cluster weak-lensing studies helped constrain cosmological parameters [@miscen]; and X-rays even helped probe the irradiation of exoplanets [@xrayirrexo].
 Indeed, X-ray telescopes have created many entirely new fields of study; they provided the first evidence of X-ray sources outside the solar